benboughton1/slate/source/index.html.md

 UUID | e.g. 90722b22-8ea2-4e2a-be45-ec943afe9e2c`
 Coverage | Coverage should be between 0 and 1 (i.e. 0% to 100%).
 Data Type | Data type can be one of: RGB, NDVI, NDRE, SVI, SVIER or PCD.
 See below definitions.
+File Type | File type can be either 'tif' or 'png'.
+Usually it will be tif. 'png' is only valid for data types of RGB or SVIER.

+**Data Types:**

 *RGB* - a regular visible TIF file